-The African developing nations, which have comparatively low rates of human capacity growth, are greatly impacted by the implementation of Industry 4.0 technology.
-Adepoju and Aigbavboa (2021) offered insightful data to reinforce the argument that Africa's labor force needs to be reskilled and upskilled for the industry 4.0 workplace.
-Africa's most populous and economically developed nation is Nigeria.
-Approximately one-fifth of all Africans live in Nigeria, and the country's economy contributes roughly 55% of the GDP of West Africa, and 35% of the GDP of Sub-Saharan Africa.
-Consequently, the economy has gained recognition as one of Africa's fastest-growing digital savvy countries.
-Nonetheless, Nigeria continues to struggle with a lack of human capital (Adepoju and Aigbavboa, 2021).
-Retraining and upskilling of the workforce is therefore still essential to the nation's economic progress.
+African developing nations, having comparatively low rates of human capacity growth, are greatly impacted by the implementation of Industry 4.0 technologies.
+Adepoju and Aigbavboa (2021) offer insightful data to reinforce the argument that Africa's labor force needs to be reskilled and upskilled for the Industry 4.0 workplace.
+Nigeria, Africa's most populous and economically-developed nation contributing roughly 55% of West Africa's GDP and 35% of SSA's GDP, is recognizes as one of Africa's fastest-growing digital-savvy countries.
+Nonetheless, Nigeria struggles with a lack of human capital (Adepoju & Aigbavboa, 2021), therefore, retraining and upskilling the workforce is essential to the nation's economic progress.

-Rwanda is unique in that it uses public-private partnerships (PPPs) to enable the private sector to support youth employment and skill development.
-As a result of this policy, the nation now has a workforce with higher levels of competence, a more consistent supply, and more robust networks for effective and efficient operations.
+Rwanda employs public-private partnerships (PPPs) to enable the private sector to support youth employment and skill development.
+As a result, the nation now has a workforce with higher levels of competence, a more consistent supply, and more robust networks for effective and efficient operations.
 Major formal sector companies, such as manufacturers and service providers, participate in training programs to upskill workers and offer job placement assistance.
-Furthermore, by coordinating employer signals regarding the standards they require for knowledge acquisition, the Ministry of Education's NQF-which improves youth labor market functioning-and the PPP model guarantee that skills are in line with both present and future labor market demands (African Centre for Economic Transformation, 2022)
+Moreover, by coordinating employer signals regarding required standards for knowledge acquisition, the Ministry of Education's National Qualifications Framework (NQF) -which improves youth labor market functioning - and the PPP model guarantees that skills are in line with both present and future labor market demands (African Centre for Economic Transformation, 2022)

-4.5 Widening Gap in Access to Quality Education and Training
+5.5 Widening Gap in Access to Quality Education and Training

-Education is essential to the development of society.
-Education establishes social norms.
-Highquality education offers new ideas, methods for implementing different technologies, and many other things that contribute to the empowerment of the country in all spheres (Swati Desai, 2010).
-'Educate a man, and you educate an individual; educate a woman, and you educate a whole nation', so says an adage.
-Not only is education for girls a vital human right, but it also plays a significant role in driving economic growth and technological advancement (Oxfam,2000; Klasen, 2002).
-However, long-standing institutional, political, and cultural impediments have worked together to bring about and maintain the gender gap in educational access.
-Consequently, girls make up twothirds of the 125 million 6-11-year-old children who do not attend school in developing countries, and 148 million (or 54%) of the projected 273 million 12- to 17-year-olds who do not attend school are girls.
-Once more, women make up two-thirds of the 876 million illiterate people in the entire world, and females make up two-thirds of the 100 million children who leave school before finishing their four years of education (FAWE, 2000; Oxfam, 2000).
+Education is essential to the development of societies, as it establishes social norms.
+Highquality education offers new ideas, methods of implementing different technologies, and many other things that empower societies in all spheres (Swati Desai, 2010).
+'Educate a man, and you educate an individual; educate a woman, and you educate a whole nation' - education is not only a human right for girls, but a necessity that drives economic growth and technological advancement for them (Oxfam, 2000; Klasen, 2002).
+However, long-standing institutional, political, and cultural impediments have brought about and maintained the gender gap in educational access.
+Girls make up two-thirds of the 125 million 6-11-year-olds who are not in school in developing countries, and 148 million (54%) of the projected 273 million 12-17-year-olds not in school.
+Once more, women make up two-thirds of the 876 million illiterate people globally, and females make up two-thirds of the 100 million children who drop out of school before finishing their four years of education (FAWE, 2000; Oxfam, 2000).

-While there seems to be widespread discrimination against women in developing countries when it comes to access to education, women in African countries appear to face greater discrimination than men (Evans & King,1991; Evans,1995; Odaga,1995; World Bank,1996).
+Women in developing countries face widespread discrimination in access to education.
+Within Africa, the level of discrimination against women in accessing education is even more pronounced compared to men.
+(Evans & King, 1991; Evans, 1995; Odaga, 1995; World Bank, 1996).
 Across the continent, women between the ages of 15 and 49 typically have fewer years of education than men, while women between the ages of 15 and 60 have far greater rates of illiteracy than men (Bloch & Vavrus, 1998).
-Males appear to benefit from the general quality of curricular programs in school at the expense of girls.
-While some nations have attained gender enrollment parity in elementary and secondary education, female involvement in higher education is still quite low and institutions do not offer an even playing field (Bloch & Vavrus, 1998; GSS, 2000).
+Males benefit from the general quality of curricular programs at the expense of females.
+While certain nations have attained gender enrollment parity in elementary and secondary education, female involvement in higher education is still low and institutions do not offer an even playing field (Bloch & Vavrus, 1998; GSS, 2000).